matn7/CS-Notes/src/main/java/compact/Cloud.md

     desired state defined in Terraform configuration files.
 4) How does Terraform handle rollbacks?
     - Terraform has a built-in rollback feature that allows users to revert to a previous state of the infrastructure.
-    - This can be done by using the "terraform state" command and specifying the desired state.
+    - This can be done by using the `terraform state` command and specifying the desired state.
 5) What is a Terraform module and how is it used?
     - A Terraform module is a collection of Terraform files that are organized into a single directory.
     - Modules are used to group together related resources, making it easier to manage and reuse infrastructure.